SchmidL/b-parasite_autocali/README.md

     ```bash
     python autocalibration.py
     ```
+    The parameters like max/min voltage for the sweep, the stationary duration, and the step size can be changed in the python file

 1. Then follow the prompts.
 When you get asked to measure the "dry" condition, keep the sensor dry, in open-air.
 When in "wet" condition, put it in glass of water until the marking of the silkscreen on the PCB.
 Additionally, a name for the sensor can be entered for later identification of the files.